Zhouyiy/17645GroupProjectTeamA/KafkaStreamProcess/README.md

 This program uses Project Lombok as the annotation processor.
 If you are using Intellij as IDE, you need to go to "Settings > Build > Compiler > Annotation Processors” to enable the Lombok to process the annotation like @Data, and @RequiredArgsConstructor.

+## Future work
+1. Currently the program only use single consumer to poll message from Kafka topic, in the future, the program would be modified to be multi-thread multi-consumers to poll message in parallel, which will significantly improve the efficient.
+2. In current stage, the program only store the data into HashMap and furtherly output as json file.
+In the future, the program should integrated with database (such as MongoDB) to store, update, or query data from real database.

 ## Development Environment
 * JDK version: 11